l34rn3d/pyMC_Repeater_WM1302/README.md

 I am also attempting to make it listen to a second frequency set.
 But this will be limited to 125Khz as a primary, and 125/250/500Khz as a secondary. this is a hardware limitation.

-Whats working.
+What’s working.
 Packet repeating,
 Adverts,
-Droping CRC fail packets,
+Dropping CRC fail packets,
 Noise floor based on spectral analysis (on chip sx1261)

+I have altered the manage.sh script to allow for the SX1302, And when selected during install it will build the SX1302_HAL library from Semtech as required.

 ---